MarcMaslen/MarcMaslen/README.md

 <p align="left"> <a href="https://twitter.com/swiftyair1" target="blank"><img src="https://img.shields.io/twitter/follow/swiftyair1?logo=twitter&style=for-the-badge" alt="swiftyair1" /></a> </p>

-- 🔭 I’m currently working full-time as a Technical Consultant and starting my own web design company called Blue Zero Web Design
+- 🔭 I’m working full-time as a Technical Consultant and working on side projects.
+Also, I am a big gamer

-- 🌱 I’m currently learning **ReactJS, Snowflake, AWS and Matillion**
+- 🌱 I’m currently learning **ReactJS, Unity, Snowflake, AWS and Matillion**

-- 👯 I’m looking to collaborate on **web design and development projects**
+- 👯 I’m looking to collaborate on **Web development, Sofware developer and unity projects**

-- 🤝 I’m looking for help with **improving my overall development skills and work flows**
+- 🤝 I’m looking for help with **improving my overall development skills and workflows**

 - 👨‍💻 All of my projects are available at [https://marcmaslen.github.io/](https://marcmaslen.github.io/)